ortus-boxlang/boxlang.tmbundle/monaco/README.md

 ### Testing Changes

 1. Make your changes to the source files
-2. Run `npm run dev` to start the development server
+2. Run `npm run dev` to start the Vite development server
 3. Open http://localhost:3000 to test your changes
-4. The page will automatically reload when you save changes
+4. The page will automatically reload when you save changes thanks to Vite's fast HMR (Hot Module Replacement)

 ### Adding New Keywords